Outline of science fiction: Genres

 Science fiction genre – while science fiction is a genre of fiction, a science fiction genre is a subgenre within science fiction.
-Science fiction may be divided along any number of overlapping axes.
+Science fiction may be divided along many different overlapping axes.
 Gary K. Wolfe's Critical Terms for Science Fiction and Fantasy identifies over 30 subdivisions of science fiction, not including science fantasy (which is a mixed genre).

 Science

 Genres concerning the emphasis, accuracy, and type of science described include: